Lakas–Laban Coalition: History

 In December 1994, Lakas and Laban forged a coalition, but before that many Laban House members jumped to Lakas which led by then-House Speaker Jose "Joe" de Venecia.
-De Venecia is noted for building the Rainbow Coalition, which is formed by the both parties, while Angara led the Laban-majority Senate as its President.
+De Venecia is noted for building the Rainbow Coalition, which is formed by the both parties, while Angara led the Laban-majority Senate as its president.
 The two formally coalesced a partnership coalition, combining their common names Lakas–Laban.
 The slate is composed of some incumbent senators who are placed from 13th to 24th (who won in 1992 and can only serve half of a regular term) like Raul Roco and Gloria Macapagal Arroyo in the Laban side, while adding newbies like Health Secretary Dr. Juan Flavier, Justice Secretary Franklin Drilon, and businessman Serge Osmeña, and the addition of Nene Pimentel from Laban's predecessor Partido Demokratiko Pilipino–Lakas ng Bayan.
 But the negotiations of the coalition forming doesn't seen easy as first, as in the two camps expected that the coalition will not be materialized or easily break-up.
 Angara said that he has agreement to settle issues with de Venecia.
 Notably, Ramos bragged that their rival coalition party, the Nationalist People's Coalition (NPC) led by Senator Ernesto Maceda are willing to concede days before election to the coalition.
+After winning nine Senate seats in total, and 25 House seats under the banner, Lakas–Laban are falling out due to some of the coalition nominees' complaint of lack of support, on both financial or logistical from the machinery of the coalition, with some of them willing to bolt for the opposition.
+Some blame President Ramos, as they cited his broken promises, and Angara was warned that a post-election shake-up is inevitable, while many Ramos loyalist tagged de Venecia as power grabber, who they think has presidential ambition in the next presidential elections, and will probably get Ramos' backing.
+Also, local candidates backed by the coalition who are facing defeat, promised funds by their national bosses, but nothing received from them, and forced to find funding from other sources, and some of them leaned to opposition.